VHS Revival delves into the archives of a lost art form.

 In the first of a series of articles, VHS Revival looks back at some of the most inspired horror posters of the 1980’s.

 Brain Damage (French Version) (1988)

-I begin with a personal favourite of mine, a French poster for a low-budget satire called Brain Damage, or ‘Elmer’ as it is known in this poster’s country of origin.
-If you haven’t seen Brain Damage – and many of you probably haven’t – it is the story of a leech-like parasite known as Aylmer who forms symbiotic relationships with its victims by injecting a highly addictive hallucinogen into their brains.
+I begin with a personal favourite: a French poster for low-budget horror satire Brain Damage, or ‘Elmer’ as it is known in this poster’s country of origin.
+If you haven’t seen Brain Damage — and many of you probably haven’t — it is the story of a leech-like parasite named Aylmer, who forms symbiotic relationships with his victims by injecting a highly addictive hallucinogen into their brains.